kiran-brahma/dante-astro-theme/src/content/books/booknotes-superforecasting-the-art-and-science-of-prediction.md

 - Every event has multiple outcomes and it is important to go beyond the simple 0 or 1 outcome we are used to.
 - Gather as much information as possible before arriving at any decision and define a probability score for the event.
 Make sure to keep clear notes on how you arrived at the value for future improvement.
-- Apply the first principle thinking to new situations, asking yourself simple basic questions before searching for data and arriving at a probability score for an outcome.
+- Apply the first principle of thinking to new situations, asking yourself simple basic questions before searching for data and arriving at a probability score for an outcome.
 - Update your score based on the latest data, applying the logic of [Baye's Theorem ](https://en.wikipedia.org/wiki/Bayes%27_theorem)to arrive at a new score.

 ## Long Notes